dlt-hub/verified-sources/sources/facebook_ads/README.md

-💡 To explore additional customizations for this pipeline, We recommend referring to the official `dlt` Facebook Ads documentation.
+💡 To explore additional customizations for this pipeline, we recommend referring to the official `dlt` Facebook Ads documentation.
 It provides comprehensive information and guidance on how to further customize and tailor the pipeline to suit your specific needs.
-You can find the Facebook Ads verified source documentation in [Setup Guide: Facebook Ads](https://dlthub.com/docs/dlt-ecosystem/verified-sources/facebook_ads)
+You can find the Facebook Ads verified source documentation in [Setup Guide: Facebook Ads](https://dlthub.com/docs/dlt-ecosystem/verified-sources/facebook_ads).